iannotian/imessage2spotify/README.md

+NOTE: This repository is no longer in use.
+Please see `imessage2spotify-serverless`.

 # iMessage2Spotify Server

 This is the source code for iMessage2Spotify's server component. iMessage2Spotify is an iOS Shortcut that depends on this server to save Spotify tracks to a user's account.